 2021 Winter storm leak adjustment request

-The City of Georgetown is providing relief from water leaks resulting from the severe winter weather in February 2021 by offering expanded credits to customers.
-The adjustment will be 100% of the difference between your highest consumption during the leak period and normal comparable consumption during the same period last year.
+Additionally, the City of Georgetown is providing relief from water leaks resulting from the severe winter weather in February 2021 by offering expanded credits to customers.
+The adjustment will be 100 percent of the difference between your highest consumption during the leak period and normal comparable consumption during the same period last year.
 Leaks are expected to be repaired as soon as possible after discovery.

 Please fill out the form completely and allow 10 days for an adjustment to appear on your account.
 No adjustments on delinquent accounts.
 Enrollment in our Aqua Alert Program is required, if available in your area.

 Click here to download the form.
 Once completed, you may present it to customer care one of the following ways: